Precautions you can take and legal obligations you must follow when requiring employees to engage in manual handling tasks

 In the first instance try to avoid the need for hazardous manual handling.
 Decide whether you need to move the item at all or consider alternative ways of working, such as automation (using pallet trucks, trolleys, conveyor belts and so on).

 If you can't do this then you need to assess the risks of injury from hazardous manual handling that cannot be avoided.
-This can be done in-house to find ways of making the work easier, less risky and less physically demanding.
+This can be done in-house by finding ways of making the work easier, less risky and less physically demanding.

 Reduce the risk of injury to the lowest level reasonably practicable.
 This means to reduce risks until the cost of further precautions in time, money or trouble would be too great in proportion to the benefits.